onsi/hummus-and-fries/hummus.md

 4. Place a bowl to deposit peels.
 5. Take one chickpea, pinch it gently between your thumb and index finger, and squeeze.
 The chickpea should pop out of the skin.
 Place the skin in the bowl and the chickpea in the food processor.
 6. Repeat 😉.

-Bonus points when you're in a hurry:

-Use [noise cancelling headphones](https://www.apple.com/airpods-max/) and run the food processor while you peel and add chickpeas one at a time.
-Extra time in food processor = extra fluffy hummus.

 #### Why don't you use dried chickpeas?